django/channels/docs/installation.rst

 Installation
 ============

-Channels is available on PyPI - to install it, just run:
+Channels is available on PyPI - to install it run:

 .. code-block:: sh

-    python -m pip install -U channels
+    python -m pip install -U channels["daphne"]

+This will install Channels together with the Daphne ASGI application server.
+If you wish to use a different application server you can ``pip install channels`, without the optional ``daphe`` add-on.

-Once that's done, you should add ``channels`` to your ``INSTALLED_APPS`` setting:
+Once that's done, you should add ``daphne`` to the beginning of your ``INSTALLED_APPS`` setting:

 .. code-block:: python

     INSTALLED_APPS = (
-        'django.contrib.auth',
-        'django.contrib.contenttypes',
-        'django.contrib.sessions',
-        'django.contrib.sites',
+        "daphne",
+        "django.contrib.auth",
+        "django.contrib.contenttypes",
+        "django.contrib.sessions",
+        "django.contrib.sites",
         ...
-        'channels',
     )

+This will install the Daphne's ASGI version of the ``runserver`` management command.

+You can also add ``"channels"`` for Channel's ``runworker`` command.

 Then, adjust your project's ``asgi.py`` file, e.g. ``myproject/asgi.py``, to
 wrap the Django ASGI application::